 Here are a couple of cards which offer cashback on all spending.
 Let’s see how they compare to the HSBC Advance.

 American Express True Cashback Card – 3% cashback in the first 6 months on up to $5,000, and thereafter 1.5% cashback on everything with no limits and no minimum spending.
-Basically, if you are an HSBC Advance account holder stick with the HSCB Advance Credit Card.
+Basically, if you are an HSBC Advance account holder stick with the HSBC Advance Credit Card.
 If you’re not, go for the AMEX True Cashback Card instead.

 Maybank Platinum Visa Card – Up to 3.33% cashback on all local spending provided you meet the minimum spending requirement of $300 for every month in a quarter.
 The HSBC Advance Credit Card is better only if you are an HSBC Advance account holder AND can meet the card’s much higher minimum spending of $2,000 a month.

 UOB One Card – The minimum spending requirements are complicated, but the card is generous if you can figure them out and fulfil them.
-Spend at least $2,000 and make at least 5 transactions a month in all 3 months in a quarter, and you can get a flat quarterly rebate of $300, which works out to be 5%.
+Spend at least $2,000 on at least 5 transactions a month in all 3 months in a quarter, and you can get a flat quarterly rebate of $300, which works out to be 5%.
 Yeah, it’s complicated.

 All in all, if you are able to consistently spend more than $2,000 a month, you might want to go for this card instead of the HSBC Advance, whether or not you are an HSBC Advance Credit Card member.